trawlingweb/APIservicies/API Twitter/en/04a_Obtaining_results_method_Full_Search.md

 # Twitter API - Method GET /posts

-Allows obtaining captured results from each configured Twitter Worker.
+This method allows obtaining results captured from each Worker configured in Twitter.
+Temporal delimiters can be used to narrow down the returned content.

+This is an advanced method that returns complete results about a tweet's publication, expanding the information compared to the basic method.
+In addition to basic data about the user who posted it, this method includes more detailed information about the user.
+It is ideal for statistical analysis that requires detailed information about the user and their posts.

-Temporal delimiters can be used to narrow down the returned content along with boolean search expressions.
+Additionally, compared to other methods, this one allows the use of temporal delimiters to narrow down the returned content, along with boolean search expressions to further refine the results.

 # GET Parameters